NexoNeko/holbertonschool-validation/module3_task0/README.md

 ## Prerequisites

-This project needs the following tools / services:

-Same tools as previous module
-Golang in v1.15.*
-NPM v7+ with NodeJS v14.* (stable)
-Python 3 with pip module
-golangci-lint
+-A Valid Go-Hugo website is provided

+-There are no Git Submodules

+-The theme ananke is installed

+-No directory dist/ committed

+-Makefile present

 ## Lifecycle

-build: compile the source code of the application to a binary named awesome-api (the name awesome-api comes from the command go mod init github.com/<your github handle>/awesome-api) with the command go build.
-The first build may takes some times. i
+- build: compile the source code of the application to a binary named awesome-api (the name awesome-api comes from the command go mod init github.com/<your github handle>/awesome-api) with the command go build.
+The first build may takes some times.

-run: Run the application in background by executing the binary awesome-api, and write logs into a file named awesome-api.log with the command ./awesome-api >./awesome-api.log 2>&1 &.
+- run: Run the application in background by executing the binary awesome-api, and write logs into a file named awesome-api.log with the command ./awesome-api >./awesome-api.log 2>&1 &.

+- post: Create a new blog post whose filename and title come from the environment variables POST_TITLE and POST_NAME.

-stop: Stop the application with the command kill XXXXX where XXXXX is the Process ID of the application.
-For instance: kill "$(pgrep awesome-api)".
+- stop: Stop the application with the command pkill XXXXX where XXXXX is the binary name.
+For instance: pkill awesome-api.

-clean: Stop the application.
-Delete the binary awesome-api and the log file awesome-api.log
+- clean: Stop the application.
+Delete the binary awesome-api and the log file awesome-api.log.

-test: exectue all tests

-help: Show this help usage

-lint: Check for no code errors

-unit-tests: Ececute unittests
+- test: Test the application using unit and integration tests.

+- help: Print a list of all the goals.

+- lint: Fail when the linter catches an error.

+- unit-tests: Execute (successfully) the Golang unit tests.

-integration-tests: Execute integration tests
+- integration-tests: Execute (successfully) the Golang integration tests.

-check: Check something, we don't know what.

-validate: Validate html's

-post: Create the '.md' files inside 'content/posts' with the attibutes neded.
-Atts: $POST_NAME, $POST_TITLE
+- check: Succeed by default, and fail when presented with a dead link or a badly written Markdown file

+- validate: Always succeed by default and should print the result on the stdout

+## Workflow

+- module3_task0: this workflow clones the repository, using ubuntu-22.04 as the virtual machine, and executes the command make help to validate that the Makefile is present and implements the help target.
+Its triggered:
+    Each time there is new code pushed on your repository, And once per day (whatever time you want).